The Introductory Session

 As much as anything else, the area should be away from casual observers because no one appreciates spectators when trying something new for the first time.

 Please Note: Association policies allow the invitation of trusted media to introductory events for background information only - not for photography, video or for publication.

 Running the Clinic

 Brief History of the Sport: The game was invented by an amputee in the USA in 1980 and is now played in nearly 30 countries around the world.
 The sport is recognized by FIFA and is working to be considered as a Paralympic Gold Medal Sport.

 International competitions are held every year.
-The Amputee Soccer World Cup World is held every two years.
+The Amputee Soccer World Cup World is held every four years.
 The best teams in the world are currently Russia, Angola, Turkey and Poland.

 Rules: Give the prospective players a brief over view of the rules, the most important of which are: